GhufranAlimam/NLP-FEND/README.md

    application_key: process.env.API_KEY
 });
 ```
-6- Go to your .gitignore file, in the project root, and add .env.
+6- Go to your ```.gitignore``` file, in the project root, and add .env.
 It will make sure that we don't push our environment variables to Github!
 If you forget this step, all of the work we did to protect our API keys would become pointless.

 Step 5: Using the API
 We're ready to go!
 The API has a lot of different endpoints you can take a look at the Aylien API endpoints.
 You can see how using the SDK simplifies the requests we need to make.

 Now it's up to you to create the various requests and make sure your server is set up appropriately.
-For example, ensure that the "dependencies" in package.json have a suitable entry for Aylien, such as, "aylien_textapi": "^0.7.0",, where the version may vary with time.
+For example, ensure that the ```"dependencies"``` in ```package.json``` have a suitable entry for Aylien, such as, ```"aylien_textapi": "^0.7.0",```, where the version may vary with time.

 # Stage 3 - Project Enhancement
 At the current stage, make enhancement in your project code to ensure most of the requirements as mentioned in the project Requirements are met.
 In addition, parse the response body to dynamically fill content on the page.